project-codeflare/adr/PCF-ADR-0008-mcad-observ-metrics.md

 ## How

-Register collected metrics with the runtime controller of the CodeFlare Operator
+Register collected metrics with the runtime controller of the CodeFlare Operator.
+The metrics will be exposed in standard Prometheus format.

 ## Alternatives

 Given the CodeFlare operator re-design that enables off-the-shelf exposure of metrics, we have not currently considered any alternatives.
+Currently, the MCAD dashboard relies on external components to report the information and there is no guaranty that what MCAD is using aligns to that information.

 ## Stakeholder Impacts